Day of the Dead (1985 film): Prequel, remakes and television series

-A prequel was released in 2005, entitled Day of the Dead 2: Contagium.
+A unofficial prequel was released in 2005, entitled Day of the Dead 2: Contagium.
 Although it is, by definition, an official sequel as Taurus Entertainment Company holds the rights to the original film, no one from the original Day of the Dead had any involvement in the film.
 The film also diverges from the continuity of the original in several respects.

 A loose remake of the film, Day of the Dead, was released straight to DVD on April 8, 2008.
 Little of the original plot exists, with only a few basic elements remaining; notably the underground army base near the end of the film, and some of the characters' names.
-This marks the second time that Ving Rhames makes an appearance in a remake of a George A. Romero zombie film, following Dawn of the Dead.
+This marks the second time that Ving Rhames makes an appearance in a remake of a George A. Romero zombie film, following Dawn of the Dead (2004).

 On July 10, 2013, it was announced that there would be another remake of Day of the Dead, titled Day of the Dead: Bloodline.
-Christa Campbell and Lati Grobman, two of the producers behind Texas Chainsaw 3D have obtained the rights.
-Campbell, who had a small role in the first remake said "We want to keep it as close to the Romero version as possible.
-To make sure that his fans are happy.
+Christa Campbell and Lati Grobman, two of the producers behind Texas Chainsaw 3D (2013) have obtained the rights.
+Campbell, who had a small role in the first remake, said, "We want to keep it as close to the Romero version as possible.
 These are not going to be zombies climbing walls and doing back flips like in World War Z." Directed by Hèctor Hernández Vicens, it began filming in June 2016.
-The film was released on January 5, 2018, it was a critical failure.
+The film was released on December 29, 2017 in Vietnam and on January 5, 2018 in the United States, it was a critical failure.

 In February 2020, a television series based on the film was announced and will premiere on Syfy in 2021.
 The series will follow six strangers in the first 24 hours of a zombie invasion and director Steven Kostanski confirmed the series will have a connection to the original 1985 film.

-In July 2021, it was announced that Lori Cardille, Terry Alexander, and Jarlath Conroy were cast in Night of the Living Dead II, set for a 2022 release.
+In July 2021, it was announced that Lori Cardille, Terry Alexander, and Jarlath Conroy were cast in Night of the Living Dead II, originally set for a 2022 release.